1.

 A 62-year-old male is currently admitted to the hospital recovering from a recent Cholecystectomy.

-The patient presented to a local ED for RUQ pain.
-A U/S and HIDA scan suggested cholecystitis.
-General surgery was consulted and takes him for a Cholecystectomy.
+The patient presented to a local ED for RUQ abdominal pain.
+An Ultrasound and HIDA scan suggested cholecystitis.
+A General Surgeon was consulted and takes him for a Cholecystectomy.
 The surgery went well without any complications.

 On POD #1, the patient developed worsening right-sided purpura near his abdomen.
 Labs are drawn and his hemoglobin was found to be 6.2 g/dl, which was down from a preoperative level of 12 g/dl.
-His Medical team orders a CT scan Abd/Pelvis that reveals a large retroperitoneal bleed.
-The General surgery team takes him back to the OR and performs a surgical exploration.
+The Hospitalist orders a CT scan Abd/Pelvis that reveals a large retroperitoneal bleed.
+The General Surgeon is consulted and takes the patient back to the OR and performs a surgical exploration.
 He is found to have a bleeding vessel that was causing the bleeding.
 The Surgeon was able to fix this issue.

 A Hematologist is consulted as the patient needs to receive several pRBC transfusions but the patient carries a history of IgA deficiency.
-How should the pRBC be modified to ensure that he has no complications from receiving the transfusion(s)?
+How should the pRBC be modified to ensure that he has no complications from receiving the red blood cell transfusion(s)?

 A .
 No specific intervention is needed.
 IgA deficiency poses no risk for the patient to receive pRBC transfusions